asammdf GUI/API - Easily DBC Decode & Plot MF4 CAN Bus Data

 The asammdf tool can directly load the CANedge MF4 log files.
 This lets you e.g. quickly review the raw data in the tabular display (incl. filtering options)

-DBC convert your raw data to physical values
+DBC decode your raw data to physical values

-Once your raw CANedge data has been DBC-converted, you can quickly create advanced timeseries plots for graphical analysis and exporting.
+Once your raw CANedge data has been DBC-decoded, you can quickly create advanced timeseries plots for graphical analysis and exporting.

 Export raw or converted data

-You can export your raw or scaled MF4 data to CSV, MAT (MATLAB), HDF5, Parquet or pandas - with optional resampling to e.g. specific time rasters.
+You can export your raw or DBC decoded MF4 data to e.g. CSV or MAT (MATLAB) - with optional signal filtering and resampling.

 Automate data processing via the API

-The asammdf Python API is simple-to-use and makes it easy to process huge amounts of data automatically.
+The asammdf Python API is simple-to-use and makes it easy to automate processing of MF4 files.
 See also our github API examples library.

 from asammdf import MDF